Clinchfield Railroad: The South and Western Railway (1902–1908)

-Carolina, Clinchfield and Ohio (1908-1983)
+Carolina, Clinchfield and Ohio (1908–1983)

 The charter was granted and the railroad was renamed the Carolina, Clinchfield and Ohio on March 31, 1908.
-The line from Dante, Virginia to Johnson City was completed in early February 1909 and the line was completed into Spartanburg, South Carolina' Union Depot (affording connections with the Southern Railway's Washington - New Orleans mainline) with the first train, with Mr. Carter on board, arriving on October 29, 1909.
-Mr. Carter's plans to create the offices, yard and facilities did not come to fruition reportedly due to the exorbitant price pushed by the land owners.
-The idea was abandoned and instead land was purchased in Erwin, Tennessee and operations were located there.
+The line from Dante, Virginia to Johnson City was completed in early February 1909 and the line was completed into Spartanburg, South Carolina's Union Depot (affording connections with the Southern Railway's Washington – New Orleans mainline) with the first train, with Mr. Carter on board, arriving on October 29, 1909.
+Mr. Carter's plans to create the offices, yard and facilities did not come to fruition, reportedly due to the exorbitant price demanded by the land owners.
+The idea was abandoned and instead land was purchased in Erwin, Tennessee, and operations were located there.

 A station was built in 1910 near Little Switzerland, North Carolina, for visitors to the resort.
 The resort built Etchoe Pass Road, a 4-mile long toll road, connecting to it.
 The tolls were lifted and the road is now North Carolina Highway 226A.
 The toll booths are still visible.
 The station's original name was Mount Mitchell Station but it was subsequently changed to Little Switzerland.
 In 1954, the railroad retired its last steam locomotive in favor of diesel power.

 Passenger service, which began in 1909, ended in 1954.
 In the latter years of passenger service, trains ran only three times a week in each direction.
 The end of passenger service left the Southern Railway's Carolina Special as the only remaining passenger train option for traversing the Appalachian range between Tennessee and North Carolina.
 Freight service continued until 1982, when the Seaboard System Railroad bought all the remaining shares and continued freight operations without the Clinchfield name.